mkusaka/cf-aigw-logpush-dd-decripter/README.md

 ### R2 Storage

-- `LOG_BUCKET`: R2 bucket binding for storing raw and decrypted logs
+- `LOG_BUCKET`: R2 bucket binding for storing decrypted logs
 - Logs are stored in `YYYY-MM-DD/timestamp_uuid.json` format
-- Each log file contains both encrypted and decrypted entries
+- Each log file contains only decrypted entries (encrypted data is excluded to save space)

 ### Headers